cozy/cozy-stack/docs/apps.md

-version        | the current version number license        | [the SPDX license identifier](https://spdx.org/licenses/) permissions    | a list of permissions needed by the app (see below for more details) contexts       | a list of contexts for the app (see below for more details)
+version        | the current version number license        | [the SPDX license identifier](https://spdx.org/licenses/) permissions    | a list of permissions needed by the app (see below for more details) routes         | a list of routes for the app (see below for more details)

 **TODO** [CSP policy](https://developer.mozilla.org/en-US/docs/Archive/Firefox_OS/Firefox_OS_apps/Building_apps_for_Firefox_OS/Manifest#csp)